emilhu20/Handwritten-Digit-Calculator-using-Knowledge-Distillation/README.md

 Included in this repository:
-- Two ipynb files: One only containing the CNN model (project.ipynb) and one implementing the KD network (project_optimized.ipynb)
+- Two ipynb files: One only containing the CNN model without KD (project.ipynb) and one implementing the KD network (project_optimized.ipynb)
 - Test images for the calculator
 - Pretrained models of the teacher, student and KD student